fredokun/yaw/README.md

 >(def cube(createBlock world 1 1 1 1 1 1 1))
 >(translate cube 0 0 -2)

-Add a Green Spotlight
+Add a green SpotLight
 >(def sl(addSpotLight world 0 1 0 0 0 0 1 0 0.5 0 0 0 -1 10 0))

-Change the ambiant light (Darker)
+Change the ambient light (Darker)
->(setAmbiantLight world 1.0 1.0 1.0 0.5)
+>(setAmbientLight world 1.0 1.0 1.0 0.5)

-Change the color of the spotlight to Red
+Change the color of the SpotLight to red
 >(setColor sl 1 0 0)

-Set the sun Light to blue and rotate the cube to see the differences
+Set the sun light to blue and rotate the cube to see the differences
 >(rotate cube 25 0 0)
 >(setSunLight world 0 0 1 1 0 -1 1)